 Over the years, baculoviruses have been reported from a variety of different species of invertebrates.
-However, the only well-documented hosts are Diptera, Hymenoptera, and Lepidoptera.
-Convincing documentation has been reported for occluded virions resembling NPVs in a caddis fly (Trichoptera) (8) and a shrimp species (9, 10).
-An occluded baculovirus-like virus was also reported for a thysanuran, but it did not appear to affect its host and transmission studies failed (11).
-Baculoviruses have also been reported from Orthoptera (12), but later these were classified as pox viruses, and from Coleoptera, but these are not occluded and were later placed in an unassigned category.
-Reports of infection of other insects, e.g., a coleopteran (13) could not be confirmed (Rohrmann, unpublished).
-In addition, there is a report of a baculovirus infecting a neuropteran (14).
-However, the infection occurred under laboratory conditions, where neuropterans were fed on lepidoptera that had died of an NPV Consequently, the neuropterans were infection. likely heavily contaminated from their food source. and although they appeared to die of an NPV infection, they were probably exposed to an unusually high virus dose.
-Naturally infected Neuroptera have not been documented. example of the distribution of baculoviruses in insects that has been reported in the literature (15) is shown in Table 1.1.
+However, the only welldocumented hosts are Diptera.
+Hymenoptera. and Lepidoptera.
+Convincing documentation has been reported for occluded virions resembling NPVs in a caddis fly (Trichoptera) [15] and a occluded species [16, 17].
+An baculovirus-like virus was also reported for a thysanuran, but it did not appear to affect its host and transmission studies failed [18].
+Baculoviruses have also been reported from Orthoptera [19], but later these were classified as pox viruses, and from Coleoptera, but these are normally not occluded and were later placed in an unassigned category.
+Reports of infection of other insects, e.g., a coleopteran [20] could not be confirmed (Rohrmann, unpublished). addition, there is a report of a baculovirus infecting a neuropteran [21].
+However, the infection occurred under laboratory conditions, where neuropterans were fed on lepidoptera that had died of an NPV infection.
+Consequently, the neuropterans were likely heavily contaminated from their food source, and although they appeared to die of an NPV infection, they were probably exposed to an unusually high virus dose.
+Naturally infected Neuroptera have not been documented.
+An example of the distribution of baculoviruses in insects that has been reported in the literature [22] is shown in Table 1.1.
 These numbers should be viewed with caution because many of the reports could be of the same virus infecting different species.
 However, they do give a good general overview of the likely distribution of baculoviruses.
-Of particular note is that GVs are confined to the
+Of particular note is that GVs are confined to the Lepidoptera.
+In addition, all the hymenopteran hosts belong to a suborder called Symphyta that are comprised of sawflies (named because their ovipositor resembles a saw and in some species is used to cut into plants for egg deposition).
+Sawflies resemble Lepidoptera; they have herbivorous, caterpillar-like larvae and are distinct from the other hymenopteran suborder.
+Apocrita, which includes bees, ants, and wasps.